 According to Merriam-Webster, an ego is “a part of the mind that senses and adapts to the real world.”
 More elaborately, it is defined as “one of the three divisions of the psyche in psychoanalytic theory that serves as the organized conscious mediator between the person and reality especially by functioning both in the perception of and adaptation to reality.”

-How to Win the Battle
+How to Win the Battle Against an Overactive Ego

 This reality is one explanation for the wording in the 12 Steps.
-Beginning with Step One—admitting there is a problem—and progressing chronologically to other steps, such as making amends and taking a personal inventory, one clear purpose of the Twelve Steps is to deconstruct a dysfunctional ego; to keep it in check with reality and honest with the self.
+Beginning with Step One—admitting there is a problem—and progressing chronologically to other steps, such as making amends and taking a personal inventory, one clear purpose of the 12 Steps is to deconstruct a dysfunctional ego; to keep it in check with reality and honest with the self.

-Regardless of whether or not a person goes through the 12-Step program to treat their addiction, it’s undebatable that the first step to take is to admit you need to take one.
+Regardless of whether a person goes through the 12-Step program to treat their addiction, it’s undebatable that the first step to take is to admit you need to take one.
 And, if you or your life is out of control, regardless of what your ego is telling you, you do have a problem.
 And, for the record, it is bigger than you.

 For an unchecked ego, that last pill is a jagged one and a bit tough to swallow.
-But that’s where humility comes in and active addiction starts to quiver.
+But that’s where humility comes in, and active addiction starts to quiver.

 Silencing your ego during a moment of contemplation—possibly this moment—allows you to realize you are indeed struggling with an addiction, and it is out of your control.
-Seeking treatment for your addiction is the first step to take in a recovery continuum, which by definition is unending and spurs you to acquire more insight, empathy, compassion, purpose, integration and all else missing in poor ego functioning and active addiction.
+Seeking treatment for your addiction is the first step to take in a recovery continuum, which by definition is unending and spurs you to acquire more insight, empathy, compassion, purpose, integration, and all else missing in poor ego functioning and active addiction.